St. Louis, MO

 Home ► Blog ► Sunscreen Safety Tips for Summer Fun in the Sun

 As summer approaches, the opportunities for fun in the sun are bountiful – barbeque’s with the family, laying out by the pool, or having a picnic at the park.
 Most of us are aware of the dangers of too much summer sun, skin cancer, skin damage, rapid aging of the skin, and as such, we reach for our favorite sunscreen and lather up before heading outdoors.
 But, how aware are you of the chemicals in sunscreen?
+Here are sunscreen safety tips to keep you protected while having fun this summer.

 Before you lather up this summer, there are some things that you should know.
 SPF is not the only important factor to consider when choosing a sunscreen, how you use it is just as important as the type you decide to buy.
 Sunscreen safety is very important.